projectunic0rn/pub/content/blog/2019-05-29-contributing-part-i-getting-started/index.md

 pwd # Outputs the path to our $PROJECT_ROOT
 ```

-The first command will _clone_ the project to your machine.
-This tells Git to
+The first command will _clone_ the repo to your machine.
+Git makes a directory
-make a directory inside the directory where you executed the `clone` command and
+inside the directory where you executed the `git clone` command and copies the
-copy the repository there.
-The name of the directory will be the same as the
+repository there.
+The name of the directory will be the same as the remote
-remote repository's name by default.
+repository's name by default.

-When this is done, you now have a copy of the Project Unicorn web site source
-code.
-This copy should include a directory called `.git` which is used by Git to
-keep track of the repo's changes.

-You should know that whatever changes you introduce in this copy on your machine
-will not auto-save to the repo hosted on GitHub.
-We'll learn more on how to
-update the remote repo using your cloned repo later.

-The next commands aren't exactly related to Git itself but are used a lot on the
-command line.
-The `cd pub` command will allow you to move inside the directory
-that Git created when it cloned the repo to your machine, i.e. `pub` which is
-the same as the remote repository's name.

 > **TIP**: You can provide the name of the directory you want the copy to be in
 > by adding it to the last part of the `clone` command.
 For example: